hraban/outbound-rules/README.md

 $ npm test
 ```

-Build the Chrome plugin:
+Build the WebExtension plugin:

 ```sh
 $ npm run release
 ```

-You can load the plugin from Chrome by visiting chrome://extensions, enabling
+You can load the plugin from Chrome by visiting
-"developer mode" and clicking "load unpackaged extension".
+[chrome://extensions](chrome://extensions), enabling "developer mode" and
+clicking "load unpackaged extension".

+For Firefox, visit [about:debugging](about:debugging), click Load Temporary
+Add-on, and select any file in the plugin's root directory.